 A UX strategy ensures that what your business is promising aligns with what users feel when they use your product.
 It also shows you how to make your brand promise and customer experience more in sync, ultimately increasing brand trust and customer loyalty.

 UX Strategy Examples

-The LinkedIn onboarding process is a great example of UX helping to guide users through the process of improving their own experience.
-New users are given specific tasks to accomplish that help them “get the most out of LinkedIn”, with each task broken down into simple steps that start with a single click.
+The LinkedIn onboarding process is a great example of UX helping guide users through improving their own experience.
+New users are given specific tasks to accomplish that help them “get the most out of LinkedIn,” with each task broken down into simple steps that start with a single click.

-Pet care service Rover provides a superior UX experience from the moment users land on the homepage.
-Visitors find a simple form that asks what type of care they want — boarding, house sitting, dog walking, etc. — where they live, when they need care, and what size dog or cat they have.
+Pet care service, Rover, provides a superior UX experience from the moment users land on the homepage.
+Visitors find a simple form that asks what type of care they want — boarding, house sitting, dog walking, etc. The form then asks where they live, when they need care, and what size dog or cat they have.

-Armed with this information, Rover can quickly generate relevant search results that reduce the amount of time that users have to spend sifting through care information that isn’t applicable to their circumstances.
+Armed with this information, Rover can quickly generate relevant search results that reduce the time users spend sifting through care information that doesn’t apply to their circumstances.

 For Jesse James Garrett, a pioneer of UX design, current efforts often miss the mark when it comes to delivering a truly human-centered experience.